Zamak

 Frequently Asked Questions (FAQs)

 Zamak itself is not a metal, but is a material created from a combination of zinc-based metals with aluminium, magnesium and copper.
 The result of this alloy (combination of metals) is a versatile material used to create Zamak injection moulded parts with high precision and detail accuracy.
 Features hardness, high tensile strength, plastic deformability and good colliability.
-Zamak can be chromed, painted and machined.
+Zamak can be chrome plated, painted and machined.

 • 100% recyclable material